rippleFCL/janksetup/README.md

-# janksetup
+# Workstation

-A collection of scripts, Ansible playbooks, Packer templates, and possibly Terraform (Tofu) configurations designed to transform an already janky hypervisor into an even more janky hypervisor.
-This setup configures Proxmox to run completely headless. ([rippleFCL/janksetup: a collection of scrips, ansible, packer ... - GitHub](https://github.com/rippleFCL/janksetup?utm_source=chatgpt.com))
+A collection of scripts, Ansible, Packer, and Terraform to set up Proxmox to run a completely headless hypervisor based workstation.

 ## Features

 - **Headless Proxmox Configuration**: Automates the setup of a headless Proxmox environment.
 - **Automation Tools**: Utilizes Ansible for configuration management and Packer for image building.
-- **Potential Terraform Integration**: May include Terraform (Tofu) scripts for infrastructure provisioning. ([rippleFCL/janksetup: a collection of scrips, ansible, packer ... - GitHub](https://github.com/rippleFCL/janksetup?utm_source=chatgpt.com), [rippleFCL - GitHub](https://github.com/rippleFCL?utm_source=chatgpt.com))
+- **Potential Terraform Integration**: May include Terraform scripts for infrastructure provisioning.

 ## Getting Started